Still current at: 23 April 2025 Updated: 17 March 2025

 EES is designed to improve border security within the EU and its neighbouring countries, and reduce illegal migration in the Schengen area.
 It will automate border control checks to help the EU stop visitors overstaying.

 EES is part of wider work the EU is doing to strengthen their border security.
-In 2025, the EU will introduce the new European Travel Information and Authorisation System (ETIAS).
+In the last quarter of 2026, the EU is expected to start operations of the new European Travel Information and Authorisation System (ETIAS).
+No action is required from travellers at this point.
+The European Union will inform about the specific date for the start of ETIAS before its launch.

 When ETIAS is introduced, you will need to apply for authorisation to enter Schengen area countries if using a UK passport.
 You will need to provide personal information and details about your trip, and pay a 7 Euro fee, as part of the authorisation process.